|

 Meyer was born June 23, 1904, in West Bridgewater, PA.

-Borger High School in Texas, Ernie attended Geneva
+School in Borger, TX, Ernie attended Geneva College,

-College, where he was a standout lineman for the Geneva
+where he was a standout lineman for the Geneva football

-pounds, Ernie played for the Geneva Covenanters from
+Ernie played for the Geneva Covenanters from 1924 to

-Ernie played with fellow Beaver County Sports Hall of
+played with fellow Beaver County Sports Hall of Famers Mack Flenniken

 and Al Maglisceau on